HW12 (State Route B76) Gwydir Highway – 87.57 km

 Council conducts a routine risk inspection of the road network, giving priority to the higher classes of road.
 Regional roads are inspected quarterly, with all roads inspected at least once per year.

 As defects (such as potholes, damaged signs and guideposts etc.) are located, the information is logged using GPS and recorded in field computers.
 Maps of defects are then made available to maintenance staff to conduct repairs.
 The information is also used to help determine funding allocations to roads requiring an upgrade.

 Disabled Parking Bays

 Within the Central Business District of Inverell, exclusive parking bays are available for those with a disability who are current holders of a Roads and Maritime Services issued disabled parking permit.
 These parking bays can be identified by parking signs marked with the universal symbol.
-Further information regarding Disabled Parking may be found on the Roads and Maritime Services website.
+Further information regarding Disabled Parking may be found on the Transport for NSW website.

-For the current disabled parking bays in the Inverell township, please see our Disabled Parking map below.
+To view the current disabled parking bays in the Inverell township, please see our Disabled Parking map.